 Magellan’s voyage was incredibly dangerous.
 Only 1 ship out of the original 5 returned and only 18 sailors from the original 270 lived to tell the tale.
 Who would have signed up for this voyage if they had known they only had a 6.6% chance of survival.
 Along the way, the voyage suffered several mutinies, hurricanes, hunger, unfriendly natives and more.
 Magellan himself was killed by natives in the Philippines as he tried to “convert” them to Christianity.

 The book also describes the stunning natural beauty of the area.
 The flora, fauna and native populations were meticulously recorded by the ship’s chronicler, the Italian Antonio Pigafetta, one of the few who survived the voyage.
-I wanted to see what these sailors saw and to imagine what it was like to sail those turbulent waters in their wooden 16th Century ships.
+I wanted to see what these sailors saw and to imagine what it was like to sail the turbulent waters of the Straits of Magellan in their wooden 16th Century ships.
 Be careful what you wish for.

-HOW TO CRUISE CAPE HORN AND THE STRAITS OF MAGELLAN
+HOW TO CRUISE THE STRAITS OF MAGELLAN

-In 1914 the opening of the Panama Canal cut transit time between the oceans by 8,000 miles and Punta Arena’s fortunes declined.
-Nevertheless, there are still many traces of past grandeur evident in the city’s buildings, parks and cemeteries.
+In 1914 the opening of the Panama Canal cut transit time between the oceans by 8,000 miles, and Punta Arena’s fortunes declined.
+Nevertheless, there are still many traces of past grandeur evident in the city’s buildings, parks, and cemeteries.
 The local cemetery is an especially interesting repository of Punta Arena history.
 It has been ranked as one of the most beautiful cemeteries in the world.
 In 2012 this delicately landscaped necropolis was designated a National Monument of Chile.